 Object manipulation requires a dexterous arm and a gripper that can handle the payload of common household objects.
+To detect such objects the robot needs appropriate sensors like laser range finders and cameras.

 Intuitive communication with the users requires the use of multiple modalities, such as speech, gestures, mimics, and body language.
 Most available domestic robot systems support only one or two of the above skills.